 Students wishing to study abroad must first submit an online seat application and have an interview with the Global Education Office.

 After you've been approved by the Global Education Office, proceed directly with your program's application process.
-Romania Semester's fall semester deadline is rolling.
+Romania Semester's fall semester deadline is May 1.

 This application requests information that will be used to evaluate your eligibility for an off-campus program.
 The College reserves the right to grant seats to applicants based on proven academic performance, moral maturity and personal motivation.